3rd Grade Curriculum

 Field Trips and Culminating Events

 At The Geneva School, field trips and culminating days are planned with intentionality to enhance the curricula and are designed to support classroom learning.
-Performances, Greek feasts and Olympic sports, fairs, and on-campus special days such as Character Day and Cricket in Times Square Day utilize all of the senses and add new experiences and depth to studies in math, literature, Bible, science, and history.
+Performances, Greek feasts and Olympic sports, fairs, and on-campus special days such as Despereaux Day and Tea with Mr. Tumnus utilize all of the senses and add new experiences and depth to studies in math, literature, Bible, science, and history.

 Field Trips